kartben/fog05/URI.md

 			pput(`fos://<system_id>/<node_id>/plugins/<plugin-name>`, plug-in-descr)

-		As adding this URI to the cache has the effect of "registering the plugin.
+		As adding this URI to the cache has the effect of "registering" the plugin.

 ###### Interact with a runtime
 `fos://<system_id>/<node_id>/runtime/<runtime_id>/$action_to_runtime`

+	@GB: see comments below, all actions become desidered state and are passed through the JSON parameter

 ###### Create a new entity
 `fos://<system_id>/<node_id>/runtime/<runtime_id>/entity/$create_entity`